ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **[Break times](/wiki/Glossary#break) must be inserted with the restrictions of the [beatmap editor](/wiki/Beatmap_Editor).**
 - **[Difficulty settings](/wiki/Beatmap_Editor/Song_Setup#difficulty) must not use more precision than is possible in the [beatmap editor](/wiki/Beatmap_Editor).**
 - **The `Letterbox during breaks` setting must be consistent between difficulties of the same mode if they contain break periods and if included, the same storyboard.**
-- **Beatmapsets containing spoilers for other media must be marked with a spoiler warning in the beatmapset's description.**
+- **Beatmapsets containing spoilers for other media must be marked with a spoiler warning in the beatmapset's description.**<!-- TODO: This and the following rule should be game features, not RC rules.
+Aside from being ineffective, it doesn't make sense for this to be included in RC because you can edit it after Ranked. -->

 ### Guidelines